Customizable Role Based Access Control

 Lead the design effort to build a customizable permissions system, off of the current static permissions and roles framework.

-This project was a massive effort, involving may parts of the organization, as the permissions architecture touches many aspects of platform.
+This project was a massive effort, involving many parts of the organization, as the permissions architecture touches many aspects of platform.
 The origins of the project come from enterprise organizations requiring stronger access controls for their development environments.
 Organizations such as financial, or governmental organizations are often held to various regulatory and compliance controls where having the standard 5 GitLab roles leaves too much access to various projects or features, causing these organizations to fall out of compliance.

 You can view the detailed work here.
 You can also view a playlist of videos I created on the whole process up to this point.